Tesla CEO Musk drops pursuit of $72 billion take-private deal

 Musk, who owns about a fifth of Tesla, said previously that he envisioned taking the company private without the standard method of a leveraged buyout, in which all the other shareholders would cash out and the deal would be funded primarily with new debt.

-Musk estimated that two-thirds of Tesla shareholders would have chosen an option of "rolling" their stakes into a private company.
+Musk estimated that two-thirds of Tesla shareholders would have chosen an option of "rolling" their stakes into a private company, rather than cashing out.
 That would significantly reduce the amount of money needed for the deal and avoid further burdening Tesla, which has a debt pile of $11 billion and negative cash flow.

 However, Musk said on Friday that a number of institutional shareholders explained that they have internal compliance issues that limit how much they can invest in a private company.
 He also said there was no proven path for most retail investors to own shares were Tesla to go private.

-That contrasts sharply with an Aug.
-7 tweet, when Musk said: "investor support is confirmed."
+That assessment contrasts sharply with an Aug.
+7 tweet, when Musk said: "investor support is confirmed," and that the "only reason why this is not certain is that it is contingent on a shareholder vote."

 T. Rowe Price Group, Fidelity Investments and Scotland’s Baillie Gifford, which are top Tesla shareholders, declined to comment.

-Musk also said previously that Saudi Arabia’s PIF, which bought a stake in Tesla earlier this year of just under 5 percent, could help fund the cash portion of the deal, though sources close to the sovereign wealth fund had played down that prospect.
-PIF is in talks to invest in aspiring Tesla rival Lucid Motors Inc, Reuters reported last Sunday.
+Musk also said previously that Saudi Arabia’s PIF, which invested in Tesla earlier this year with a stake of just under 5 percent, could help him fund the cash portion of the deal, though sources close to the sovereign wealth fund had played down that prospect.
+PIF is in talks to invest more than $1 billion in aspiring Tesla rival Lucid Motors Inc, Reuters reported last Sunday.

 Six members of Tesla`s board of directors said in a separate statement that they were informed on Thursday by Musk that he was abandoning his take-private bid.
 The board then disbanded a special committee of three directors it had set up to evaluate any offer that Musk submitted.